 Car Accidents and Femur Fractures

-As Hamilton personal injury lawyers that have represented victims since 2003, we have been lucky enough to learn a significant amount of anatomy over the years from some of Ontario’s best orthopedic surgeons who have helped us with our cases, provided us with medical opinions and testified for us in Court.
-For example, did you know that according to the American Physical Therapy Association, only 25% of individuals who suffer femur fractures are able to return to the same activity level they were experiencing prior to their injury?
+What have we learned representing victims with fractured femurs over the years?
+As Hamilton personal injury lawyers who have represented victims since 2003, we have been lucky enough to learn a significant amount of anatomy over the years from some of Ontario’s best orthopedic surgeons who have helped us with our cases, provided us with medical opinions and testified for us in Court.

 The femur is the largest, longest, and strongest bone in the human body.
-The femur articulates with the both acetabulum (hip socket) to form the hip joint and below the tibia and patella to form the knee joint.
+The femur articulates with both the acetabulum (hip socket) to form the hip joint and below the tibia and patella to form the knee joint.
 It is comprised of two main components: the femur (thigh) and the femoral shaft.
 The femoral shaft is the part of the thigh bone that runs from below the hip (where the thigh is located) down to the wide part of the knee.
 Additionally, the area just above the knee joint is known as the distal femur.

 How are femur fractures categorized?